Se habla español

 • Pressure Accuracy: If a sensor is indeed generating a signal, the next step is to assess the accuracy of the pressure reading it provides.
 This reading can be cross-verified by measuring the tire pressure with a gauge.
 If the TPMS tool displays a specific inflation pressure (in psi or bar), you should find a matching value when checking with a meter.

 When performing this diagnostic procedure, it’s necessary to use an accurate tire pressure gauge.
 While traditional spring-loaded stick-style gauges can sometimes exhibit variations of up to 5 psi or more, digital gauges are favored for their precision.
-Many digital gauges have self-calibrating capabilities responsible for ambient air temperature changes, further enhancing their accuracy.
+Many digital gauges have self-calibrating capabilities that are responsible for ambient air temperature changes, further enhancing their accuracy.

 Watch for potential issues like corroded or damaged TPMS valves during the diagnostic process.
 Inspect the valve stems on each wheel for signs of corrosion or damage that could compromise their integrity.